fz172/fanfly/_posts/2024-10-04-rear_fuselage_rib_assembly.md

 ### Incorrect parts

 On `RF-ASS-001-C-C-0-A-A-1`, I am supposed to have 2 gussets to secure the rib 4 to the bottom longeron on both sides.
-The two gussets are supposed to be symetrical, but I got 2 identical parts.
+The two gussets are supposed to be symmetrical, but I got 2 identical parts.
 The right side works perfectly, but the left side doesn't fit at all.

 So I sent an email to Sling, and they are working on locating a replacement part for me.
 For now, I'm not able to finish the gussets on the bottom skin.
 I went ahead and did the right side, and left the left side alone waiting for parts.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczNmTfsanKMAzHpcnJG-vD0hd8H8vOAk3usgTvobYbUbdfNzI46ZubFVZSMpI4h0Yu3Z7ndFu6zaOyDXX6zerqW5nypDF5TQ6bKZrLlnPTPr5BWpBYVitne3f8EHHMc-ySwsNbfbRgdhZ3K62WSaDCGDWw=w3836-h2888-s-no-gm?authuser=3)
-_Identical gussets, but they are supposed to be symetrical instead_
+_Identical gussets, but they are supposed to be symmetrical instead_

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOGBTynBUgCc3IKOKq1VRuC2Fg3dXfSB0bmK89Ae8UIhdD80giBqVcioDvvOlc3HMHaNTnifc2IjkH-_RlYCb9evKGD_nQdG5proHu77OhJktUdDbPon1iL2oDIwPHBvKxD5Rt9iUBYIgeFfTiYg7yyJw=w2174-h2888-s-no-gm?authuser=3)
 _Installed on the right side only_

 ### Steel rivets

 One note is that 26 rivets on both sides securing the rib and longeron need to be steel rivets instead of the common aluminum ones.
+This is required on SB14.
 So I dipped them in Tef-gel before shooting.
 You can see from the picture above there are some white stuff around rivets, that's the tef-gel.

 ### Brackets between longerons